Bug report #3295

 The north arrow SVG is definitely a purely vector image, but the SVG exported from composer contains a base64 encoded PNG.

-#3 Updated by JD - almost 11 years ago
+#3 Updated by JD - about 12 years ago

 Attaching a patch to fix this bug/feature.